knbknb/R_text_mining/README.md

 Use R to draw interesting conclusions from a subset of the 23000 abstracts submitted.
 (These are *not* included with this repository.)

+perform *text-mining* on  [abstracts][0] of science contributions, presented at the EGU General Assembly 2013, Vienna (see below).
+This is also a big annual conference for Earth scientists, in particular geophysicists and geologists.

+Use R to draw interesting conclusions from a subset of the 11000 abstracts submitted.
+(These are *not* included with this repository.)

 This project will be presented at [EGU][2], the annual [General Assembly 2013][1], a conference in Vienna to happen in April 2013.